jlelong/LaTeX-Workshop-wiki/Format.md

 #### latex-workshop.latexindent.args

 Define the command line arguments for latexindent.
-Available placeholders are:

-- `%DOC%`: The root file path and name without the extension.
-- `%DOCFILE%`: The root file name without the extension.
-- `%DIR%`: The root file path.
+In the addition to the placeholders defined for [recipes](Compile#placeholders), the following placeholders are accepted

-- `%TMPFILE%`: would be replaced with the path of file which contains raw TeX source to be formatted.
+- `%TMPFILE%`: The full path of the raw TeX file to be formatted.
 At this moment you need to use it as an input file of `latexindent`.
 - `%INDENT%`: The indent character of the file, typically `\t`, `' '`, `' '`.

 **Note**: For the moment the `-c` option requires trailing slash."